Who is The WATCH Lab?

-All new watches purchased from The WATCH Lab come with their manufacturers guarantee.
+All new watches purchased from The Watch Lab come with their manufacturers guarantee.
 This usually covers the watch movement only, and not the bracelet, case, glass, strap or battery.
-The WATCH Lab however additionally guarantees the battery for 12 months from day of purchase.
+The Watch Lab however additionally guarantees the battery for 12 months from day of purchase.

 Complaints, queries or frustrations

-The WATCH Lab is not licensed to and does not give valuations of watches.
+The Watch Lab is not licensed to and does not give valuations of watches.
 We are a specialist watch repair business.
 If asked about the value of a watch we make it clear that it is not our field but may refer customers to auction house websites, eBay etc., as points of reference.
 Sites like these can give an indication as the likely value of a second hand similar watch.
-We also refer valuation enquires to high street retail jewellers who are licensed to give valuations, plus have similar levels of brands and new watches which may indicate costs of new like-for-like replacement watches.
+We also refer valuation enquires to high street retail jewelers who are licensed to give valuations, plus have similar levels of brands and new watches which may indicate costs of new like-for-like replacement watches.